 Who is eligible for test-optional admission?

-Freshman applicants for fall 2019 or later are eligible to apply test optional, with the following exceptions:
+First-year applicants are eligible to apply test optional, with the following exceptions:

 - Home-schooled students